eead-csic-compbio/scripting_linux_shell/session1.md

 rm -r data3
 ls -l
 ```

+That being said, you can check what happens if you type `rm data2`, without the `-r` option.

 In linux, changing a file (or directory) location is the same as renaming it, and can be done with the move `mv` command.
 For example, to rename the `data2` dir to `data_moved`: